This article was updated on July 31, 2020.

 Botox carries a stigma, but there is much more to it than most realize.
-Every year brings new forms of medical treatments.
-While botox isn’t new, it’s been found to be helpful for palliative care as well as just cosmetic reasons.
-Medicare and botox can sometimes work together.
+Botox has been found to be helpful for palliative care, as well as just cosmetic reasons.
+Medicare and Botox can sometimes work together.

 Botox is made from the neurotoxin called botulinum.
 This is the same toxin that causes a life-threatening type of food poisoning.
 Small doses of the bacterium Clostridium botulinum in Botox can treat health problems.

 The way that the Botox injection works is by paralyzing or temporarily weakening certain muscles and blocking nerves.
 Botox injections can be effective from three months to an entire year, depending on what is being treated.

 According to the American Osteopathic College of Dermatology (AOCD), the Food and Drug Administration (FDA) has approved Botox for the following uses:

 - Eyelid spasms, or blepharospasm